 - First, calculate the net price – the cost of the school after grants and scholarships – for each school to get a more accurate comparison of your cost.

 - Next, review the federal student loans you have been offered.
 Exclude Parent PLUS and Alternative or Private Loans in your comparisons.
-These loans are available at most schools, but many schools choose not to list them as part of the initial financial aid award, in part because these loans require a credit review process and lender approval.
+These loans are available at most schools, but many schools choose not to list them as part of the initial financial aid offer, in part because these loans require a credit review process and lender approval.

 - Work-study awards are typically excluded from this comparison as they aren’t available at the time the bill is due, but are earned throughout the year.

 Questions to ask about your financial aid offer:

 - Is the financial aid offer likely to stay the same for all years (assuming the financial information doesn’t change dramatically)?